Skip to main content

 Why are older adults rejoining the workforce?

-There are many reasons.
-Financial strains brought on by the COVID-19 pandemic shrunk retirement savings for many baby boomers.
-Rising prices caused by inflation are squeezing retirees who are living on a fixed income.
+There are numerous reasons.
+Financial strains have shrunk retirement savings for many baby boomers.
+The rising costs of housings, groceries, and health care are squeezing retirees who are living on a fixed income.
 Extending their working years can give older adults an extra cushion in their budget and added peace of mind.

 And some older adults simply want to work.
 They aren’t ready for a leisurely retirement, and they enjoy the mental, physical, and social benefits working brings.